gjanders/TA-SplunkAdmins/README.md

 Where indexes is a field name containing a list of wildcards `(_int*, _aud*)` or similar, indexes is the output field name, srchIndexesAllowed is the field name which the indexes field will be compared to.
 Each entry in the pattern field will be compared to each entry in the srchIndexesAllowed field in this example

-To make this command work the Splunk python SDK is bundled into the app, if the bin directory is wiped due to issues with other applications this only disables the two commands which are used in `Search Queries summary non-exact match` so far
+To make these custom commands work the Splunk python SDK is bundled into the add-on as per Splunk development practices

+The list/changedispatchttl commands have two dashboards, one called `dispatch_ttl_changer` which is for admins to change the TTL on any savedsearch
+Another called `dispatch_ttl_changer_global` this uses the current user context & app context and is useful when shared globally

 ## Lookup Watcher
 The Lookup Watcher is a modular input designed to work in either search head clusters or standalone Splunk instances to determine the modification time and size of all lookup files on the filesystem of the Splunk servers.